All Episodes

 And that's why the AP thought they had to write the news article to protect Obama.

-Some are blaming Obama, says AP, some just cite the government, while others believe it's the work of big greedy oil companies.
+Some just cite the government, while others believe it's the work of big, greedy oil companies.

 Third graders?

-Big greedy oil companies?
+Big, greedy oil companies?

-In an AP story.
+In an AP story?

-And yet, as we will see, if you go through this whole story, and I'm not gonna do that because it prints out the three pages.
+And yet, as we will see, if you go through this whole story, and I'm not going to do that because it prints out the three pages, AP was unable to find a single person who blames Obama for this.

-You know that they they scoured America.
+You know, they scoured America.

 They couldn't find a single person that thought Obama was responsible.

-And now AP can't find one person who blames Obama, yet they're wringing their hands, they're fretting that the cost of gasoline is becoming a political issue just as the presidential campaign is kicked in.
+They're fretting that the cost of gasoline is becoming a political issue just as the presidential campaign has kicked in.

 And they assure us in this story.